Home » Running Mechanics Explained » Why Running Speed May Depend On What Peaks Together

 This may be where things really shift.

-But what if these do not contribute independently?
+But what if these do not operate independently during sprinting?

 Because now the question is not: